Reporting and Covid-19: Tips for Journalists

 Guest: Dianne Solis, Senior Immigration Reporter, The Dallas Morning News

+Undocumented immigrants want to tell their stories.
 Solis hears from people every day who need help, including veterans, and people who are frozen in the process of applying for a green card.

 Safety Know-How for Journalists Covering Protests During a Pandemic